readthedocs/readthedocs.org/docs/user/intro/mkdocs.rst

 ====================================

 .. meta::
-   :description lang=en: Hosting Material for MkDocs on Read the Docs.
+   :description lang=en: Hosting Material for MkDocs sites on Read the Docs.

 MkDocs is a fast, simple static site generator that's geared towards building project documentation.
 Material for MkDocs is a powerful documentation framework on top of MkDocs.